ajhaller/ajhaller/README.md

 Hello, my name is Aushanae Haller (she/her) and I am a Senior at Smith College.
-I will graduate from Smith College with a degree in Statistical & Data Sciences (SDS) and Psychology.
+I will graduate from Smith College in Dec 2022 with a degree in Statistical & Data Sciences (SDS) and Psychology.

 -----------